auNLP/mdwikiNLP/classroom_materials/class_06/class_06.md

 Note: Changes to this plan may occur

 Placeholder.
-Will be up later this sunday.
+Will be up monday

 <!--
 * one-hot